-This example prototype is specific in many ways that are typical of some CSCL projects but not others: The team is a small group of students meeting online in an after-school club.
+This example prototype is specific in many ways: The team is a small group of students meeting online in an after-school club.
 It interacts through chat and actions in a multi-user application (see Figure 1).
 Pedagogical guidance is supplied by a carefully crafted sequence of tasks.
 Interaction in the group takes place as mediated by reference to the task descriptions, previous chat postings, construction actions and graphical figures.
-Analysis tracks the sequentiality of chat and math events as they develop within a network of artifacts, meanings, questions, technical terminology (e.g., "dependency") and practices (e.g., dragging points to test for geometric dependencies).
-The subject domain has broad implications for learning: Studying Euclidean geometry has served since Plato as the classic gateway to logical thinking and deductive argumentation (Stahl, 2013); collaborative, computer-supported dynamic geometry could similarly serve as a training ground for the group cognition required for democratic responses to contemporary social issues through deeper understanding of interconnections among actors and factors.
+Analysis tracks the sequentiality of chat and math events as they develop within a network of artifacts, meanings, questions, technical terminology (e.g., "dependency") and practices (e.g., dragging points to test for dependencies).
+Learning Euclidean geometry has served since Plato as the classic gateway to logical thinking and deductive argumentation (Stahl, 2013; collaborative, computer-supported dynamic geometry could similarly serve as a training ground for the group cognition required for democratic responses to contemporary social issues through deeper understanding of interconnections among actors and factors.